TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The 36.8 combined points per game that these two squads have allowed this season are 28.7 fewer than the 65.5 total in this contest.
+- These two squads combine to allow 36.8 points per game, 28.7 fewer than this contest's over/under.

-- The Horned Frogs and their opponents score an average of 46.5 points per game, 19 fewer than Saturday's total.
+- The average total in Horned Frogs games this season is 46.5, 19 points fewer than Saturday's total of 65.5 .

-- The 65.5-point over/under for this game is 4.8 points below the 70.3 points per game average total in Mustangs games this season.
+- The 65.5-point total for this game is 4.8 points below the 70.3 points per game average total in Mustangs games this season.

 TCU Stats and Trends

-- This season, the Horned Frogs are winless against the spread when entering a game as a favorite of 9.5 points or more.
+- The Horned Frogs have yet to cover the spread this season when favored by 9.5 points or more.

-- TCU is 0-1 against the spread and 2-0 overall this season when the team puts up more than 19.3 points.
+- When TCU records more than 19.3 points, it is 0-1 against the spread and 2-0 overall.

 - The Horned Frogs have two giveaways this season, while the Mustangs have seven takeaways .